 It is also much easier to waive the Bank of America monthly fee by spending $250+ on your debit card rather than worrying about meeting a daily average balance requirement.

-However, you’ll pay per transaction when you exceed the limit, except for electronic payments, because you get unlimited electronic payments.
+However, remember that you’ll pay per transaction when you exceed the limit, except for electronic payments, because you get unlimited electronic payments.

 Learn more: